Thursday’s ‘General Hospital’ Spoilers: Taggert Has A Confession For Jordan & Curtis Is Suspicious

 SOD notes that Renault’s name isn’t the only one tossed around in connection to this mob war, as Taggert’s is as well.
 General Hospital spoilers note that as Sonny moves forward in trying to deal with this mob chaos, Taggert is going to remain on his mind.

 How long will Taggert stay in Port Charles and just what else is he involved in besides doing a favor for Jordan?
-General Hospital spoilers share that this could get intense and fans cannot wait.
+General Hospital spoilers share that this could get intense, and fans cannot wait.